top of page

 7. Penalties for Non-Compliance

-Failure to comply with the laws governing private investigation agencies in Singapore can result in severe penalties, including fines, imprisonment, and the revocation of licenses.
+Failure to comply with Singapore’s private investigation laws can result in severe penalties, including:

 8. How to Choose a Licensed and Ethical Private Investigation Agency

-Evaluate professionalism: Look for an agency that demonstrates professionalism in its communication, services, and conduct.
+• Evaluate Professionalism: Choose an agency that demonstrates professionalism in its services and communication.

 9. Case Study: Application of Singapore PI Laws in Action